aekala/InlineGPT/README.md

 <br>
 Per OpenAI, the completions endpoint can be used for a wide variety of tasks.
 It provides a simple but powerful interface to any of our models.
 You input some text as a prompt, and the model will generate a text completion that attempts to match whatever context or pattern you gave it.
 For example, if you give the API the prompt, "As Descartes said, I think, therefore", it will return the completion " I am" with high probability.

+The name InlineGPT is because I initially was going to make an extension to call ChatGPT inline from any input or textarea HTML element in the browser.
+I did get the code for that working but found that for a lot of sites I wanted to use it for like Facebook Messenger and Twitter dynamically generate a span element in the DOM for input instead of using input or textarea for their input fields.
+The first problem this created was that grabbing that specific span element would be difficult as it did not have a static id I could use to locate it within the DOM.
+Another problem was that an input event is only fired when the value of an <input>, <select>, or <textarea> element has been changed, meaning that I would not be able to attach such an event listener to the span element where I to find a way to grab it from the DOM.
+I'm sure there are workarounds for both of these but I was planning on adding a popup to use call ChatGPT anyway and didn't want to spend too much time on this project.

 # Setup

 ## 1) Download